bbugyi200/MyHugoBlog/content/blog/creating-comment-boxes-in-vim.md

 The `g:comment_char` variable is specific to the programming language you are using.
 It should be placed in a file named `FILETYPE.vim` (where `FILETYPE` is the filetype used for the language) inside the `ftplugin` directory (see `:h ftplugin` in vim for more information).
 The rest of the code can simply be copied into your `vimrc` file.

-Finally, I have the following mapping defined in my `vimrc` which you can use as is, customize to your liking, or just call `MakeBox` directly:
+Finally, I have the following mapping defined in my `vimrc` which you can use as is or customize to your liking (or just call `MakeBox` directly):

 {{< highlight Vim >}}
 nnoremap <Leader># :call MakeBox()<CR>